 Platypus Press is a publisher of prose and poetry.
 They are a new publisher based out of the UK.
-They have been around for less time than most of the publishers we review.
-However, because so few presses take poetry without charging submission fees to writers, we decided to review them anyways.
+Although now that they have been around two years they have established a track record and published a total of 13 books, most with excellent covers.